ThirdAILabs/Demos/README.md

 git clone https://github.com/ThirdAILabs/Demos.git
 ```

-Each of the demo notebooks will walk you through different aspects of the BOLT engine that you can run on any CPUs (ARM, AMD, Intel) and even desktops and laptops
+Each of the demo notebooks will walk you through different aspects of the UDT API that you can run on any CPUs (ARM, AMD, Intel) and even desktops and laptops

 <ul>
-<li><strong>TextClassifier.ipynb</strong> will show you how to get near SOTA accuracy on most text classification via a plug and play classifier at any given budget   (everything autotuned).</li>
+<li><strong>TextClassification.ipynb</strong> will show you how to get near SOTA accuracy on most text classification via a plug and play classifier at any given budget (everything autotuned).</li>
 <li><strong>TabularClassifier.ipynb</strong> will show you how to get near SOTA accuracy on most tabular dataset classification via a plug and play classifier at any given budget (everything autotuned).</li>
 <li><strong>DocSearch.ipynb</strong> will show you how to use your own dataset (or one of the provided datasets) to create a simple document + query embedding model.</li>
 <li><strong>SentimentAnalysis.ipynb</strong> will take you throught the process of creating a network to use during sparse training and sparse inference with the goal of predicting positive/negative sentiment.